CMCD1996/Portfolio/_posts/2020-12-23-book-review-no-filter.md

 ---
 layout: post
-title: "Book Review: No Filter: The Inside Story of Instagram"
+title: "Book Review: No Filter - The Inside Story of Instagram"
 ---

-# No Filter: The Inside Story of Instagram by Sarah Frier
-To be continued...
+Great book.
+Review to be continued...